(Note: the slides do not show correctly on all browsers. I use Firefox and here they show just fine.)

 I don’t feel like going out tonight – I have been working all day.

-I would carefully claim that the ‘past perfect progressive’ is a little less common.
+I would carefully claim that the ‘past perfect progressive’ is a little less commonly used.

 She had already been looking for a new job for a considerable time when she saw the ad ……